department-of-veterans-affairs/va.gov-cms/READMES/code-review.md

 ### PR Reviewer

 A PR Review is one or more people responsible for reviewing all the changes a Pull Request introduces.
 There can be multiple PR Reviewers per PR.
 A PR Reviewer can be anyone that is part of the department-of-veterans-affairs/va.gov-cms group.
-If a change introduced by a Pull Request introduces an architectural change or a significant new feature, a Tech Lead should be the PR Reviewer.
+If a change introduced by a Pull Request introduces an architectural change or a significant new feature, a Tech Lead and a Product Manager (as needed) should be the PR Reviewer.

-_Merging the Pull Request on Approval and test passing needs to read Merging the Pull Request when it's approved, tests are passing and the PR meets a Definition of Done._

 * A PR Reviewer will self assign or be assigned by the PR Owner as a Reviewer on the Pull Request.
 * PR Reviewer Responsibilities